Avaaz: Reception

 Some people question whether Avaaz's focus on online petitions and email campaigns may encourage laziness, transforming potential activism into clicktivism.
 Canadian journalist Malcolm Gladwell objects that petition tools do not create "close-knit, disciplined and tenacious" networks of activists.
 In February 2012, Avaaz raised money for the evacuation of Paul Conroy from Syria, a mission that led to the deaths of 13 activists in Syria.
 A New Republic article accused Avaaz of making false claims about their own role in this evacuation.
 Jillian York has accused Avaaz of arrogance and lack of transparency.
 The Defensor Da Naturezas blog has accused Avaaz of taking credit for the success of the Ficha Limpa anti-corruption bill in Brazil; Luís Nassif reposted this post.

-In 2008, Canadian conservative minister John Baird labelled Avaaz a "shadowy foreign organization" tied to billionaire George Soros.
+In 2008, conservative Canadian minister John Baird labelled Avaaz a "shadowy foreign organization" tied to billionaire George Soros.
 A Canadian conservative-media personality, Ezra Levant, tried to establish a link between Avaaz.org and Soros as an indirect supporter via MoveOn; Levant's article was later retracted as baseless, and an apology was offered to Soros.